-Handle Pinned With Plow On Truck DWG NO. 4199
+Handle Pinned With Plow On Truck DWG NO. 5691

-Pull the latch handle into the clevis on the lift frame to force the sliders through the notches in the prongs and receivers.
-Check that both sliders are fully engaged.
 Pin the handle in the clevis with its klik pin.
 Failure to pin the handle in place may allow the plow to fall off the truck.

 NOTE: Before connecting the plow's wiring to the truck, make sure power is switched "Off" on the joystick controller.